Selling Your Home? Here's What You Should Know About Home Inspections

 When it comes to buyers, home inspections can be very helpful for them.
 They have the opportunity to discover any potential major issues before making such a big investment.

 The home inspection contingency allows the buyer to have the right to back out of the purchase contract without any penalty within a specific period of time.
 In other words, the purchase is contingent on an inspection report that is to the buyers' satisfaction.
-This is why it's important, as the seller, to get your home in good shape and show it in its best light.
+This is why it's important, as the seller, to show it in its best light.